As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 Option 4, Castle and Drumnadrochit

-Citylink service 917 or 919 from Inverness Bus Station to Urquhart Castle.
-Afterwards walk 30 minutes down the hill (lovely views over the loch) or catch the 917 or 919 bus to visit the village of Drumnadrochit.
-Take the bus back to Inverness from Drumnadrochit (Citylink 917 or 919, or Stagecoach service 17).
+Afterwards walk 30 minutes down the hill (lovely views over the loch), or catch the bus, to visit the village of Drumnadrochit.

 What to do in Drumnadrochit: visit the Loch Ness Centre to find out all about the Loch Ness Monster, visit the tiny Great Glen Gin Distillery, have a Meet & Greet with Highland Coos, and local walks - we like Craigmonie Woods, Balmacaan Woods, and Urquhart Bay Woods.